Garo Special: Beast of the Demon Night: Plot

 After Jabi was rescued, she trains Rin in her magical skills.
-Priestess Garai reflects her memories over the Saezima family happily together before the couple's death and orphaning Kouga.
+Priestess Garai reflects her memories over the Saejima family happily together before the couple's death and orphaning Kouga.
 The Order informs Kouga of Legules, a Horror of great power, and prepares for a counter-offensive with everyone for the fiend's arrival.
 Garai explains that the Midnight Sun ritual is meant to keep the world whole by shooting the Phosphorus Arrow into the eclipse portal, but if the process was stained with innocent blood then the ritual will be a dark one that would revive Legules' legion.

 Tsubasa was not pleased to know Jabi was brought back to life, claiming her to be undead.
 Jabi forces Tsubasa to feel her breast for a heartbeat and also breath to make him understand she's very much alive.
 After that argument was settled, they went to examine the Phosphorus Arrow in preparation for the Midnight Sun ritual that Legules has come to ruin.
 Jabi discovers the reason why she was brought back to the world of the living - the arrow's power has diminished over time and needs to be replenished.
 In between that time Rei, Kouga, and Tsubasa guards Kantai until the ritual starts.
 During nightfall, Legules launched a failed attack on the group.
 The arrow has been recharged but Rin was injured during battle and infected with horror's blood.
 Jabi opted to use a risky purification technique to save her, though the process proved to be painful, it worked nonetheless.
 Unknown to the group, he left part of himself inside Goruba (Tsubasa's Madōgu bracelet) and patiently waited for his chance to strike.

 After Tsubasa apologizes to Jabi and made up with Rin, Legules appeared.
 He took the arrow and kidnapped Rin.
 The group entered the Naraku Forrest to save Rin and prevent the arrow be tainted with innocent blood.
 As everyone fought their way through, Kouga faced Legules with the assistance of Jabi.
 The duo was losing, and to make matters worse, Legules taken a powerful demon beast form.
 Kouga donned his armor and was caught in Legules's attack when Kouga used the Phosphorus Arrow to purify his body and became Phosphorus Garo.
 The arrow transformed into a spear and Garo throws the arrow into the eclipse for sealing, killing Legules along the way, completing the Midnight Sun ritual at the same time.
 With Legules's death, his minions were gone and Kantai was restored to peace.
 In the aftermath, Jabi stays in Kantai to look after Rin and Rei heads back to his district post.
 The adventure ends with Kouga returning home to find Kaoru waiting for him in the yard after restoring the damaged painting.
 The story continues with Kouga in Red Requiem.